Dan Dan Noodles with Tempeh Scramble

 The Rest

-• for topping: roasted peanuts, cilantro, basil, or green onions
+• for topping: roasted peanuts, chopped green onions

 Instructions